 The Carpentry Project aims to provide basic woodworking skills for some orphans for whom further study is not an option.
 In 2021, we hope to commence a similar project involving tailoring skills being taught on-site.

 This pond was built as a fish farm.
-It is sited near a large fruit and vegetable garden, both of which are usually fed by a water furrow which is now unfortunately broken.
-ZOA is presently fund-raising to repair the furrow.
-Fruit, vegetables and fish are all important aspects of a nutritious diet for the children.
+It is sited near a large fruit and vegetable garden, both of which are usually fed by a water furrow which was for some months unfortunately broken.
+And when the furrow was recently repaired, sadly water flow has remained minimal due to water demand in the local area - SOCH really needs a well with a mono-pump (or solar-driven pump) but the Coronavirus fund-raising limitations have meant that this project will have to wait.
+Of course, fruit, vegetables and fish are all important aspects of a nutritious diet for the children.